At the opening ceremony of the 3rd World Laureates Forum, the WLA Community ushered the first batch of WLA Laboratories for International Cooperation.

 It is planned to build ten WLA Laboratories in the first batch in the next three years, with "three in listing, three in construction and four in preparation".
 In addition to the aforementioned three laboratories, the construction of the listed laboratories will rely on universities and colleges in Shanghai, including the Levitt Laboratory of Computational Biology to be affiliated to Fudan University, the Sharpless Laboratory of Marginal Chemistry to be affiliated to Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences, and the Feringa Laboratory of Molecular Machine to be affiliated to East China University of Science and Technology.

-The WLA Joint Laboratory for International Cooperation, also known as WLA Laboratory, is an innovative research institute and laboratory cluster for international scientific cooperation and basic scientific research, initiated by the World Laureates Association relying on the agglomeration effect of the World Laureates Forum.
-It is the core project of the WLA Scientific Community and an open platform for training future leaders in science.
+The WLA Laboratories is an innovative research institute and laboratory cluster for international scientific cooperation and basic scientific research, initiated by the World Laureates Association relying on the agglomeration effect of the WLA Forum.
+It is the core project of the WLA Community and an open platform for training future leaders in science.

-The WLA Laboratory is an important achievement of the World Laureates Forum.
-At the 2nd World Laureates Forum in 2019, Wu Qing, Member of the Standing Committee of the Shanghai Municipal Party Committee and Vice Mayor of Shanghai, and Michael Levitt, Vice President of WLA, unveiled the Base of the WLA Joint Laboratory for International Cooperation, marking a solid foundation for the laboratory construction.
+The WLA Laboratories is an important achievement of the World Laureates Forum.
+At the 2nd World Laureates Forum in 2019, Wu Qing, Member of the Standing Committee of the Shanghai Municipal Party Committee and Vice Mayor of Shanghai, and Michael Levitt, Vice President of WLA, unveiled the Base of the WLA Laboratories, marking a solid foundation for the laboratory construction.
 After the 2nd Forum, with the continuous promotion of the WLA, a list of intentions of 27 top scientists and 20 international joint laboratories has been formed.

-The 3rd World Laureates Forum has also specially invited the main leaders from the world's top laboratories (research institutes), such as Scripps, Weizmann, and Cold Spring Harbour to hold the WLA Lab Forum to discuss the establishment and operation of the laboratories, and exchange talent introduction and training, research fund-raising, and transformation of scientific research achievements and other issues of common concern.
+The 3rd WLA Forum has also specially invited the main leaders from the world's top laboratories (research institutes), such as Scripps, Weizmann, and Cold Spring Harbour to hold the WLA Laboratory Forum to discuss the establishment and operation of the laboratories, and exchange talent introduction and training, research fund-raising, and transformation of scientific research achievements and other issues of common concern.

-Attachment: Introduction to the first batch of WLA Laboratory to be settled
+Attachment: Introduction to the first batch of WLA Laboratories to be settled